alanyongy/tft-matchup-predictor/README.md

 🎯 **Matchup Prediction Logic**
 - Replicates TFT’s internal matchmaking rules to identify potential opponents each round.
 - Accounts for edge cases: odd lobby counts, eliminated players, and rules that prevent facing the same player too many times in a row.
-- Maintains round history to compute eligible matchups and exclude recent opponents.
+- Maintains matchup history to compute eligible future matchups and exclude recent opponents.

 <sub>*Full details in [Section 2](#2-indicating-possible-matchups) of the technical breakdown below.*</sub>